Tormod Moldestad

-Tormod Moldestad is a Norwegian handball player.
+Tormod Moldestad (born 29 January 1974) is a Norwegian handball player.

 He made his debut on the Norwegian national team in 1998, and played 32 matches for the national team between 1998 and 2001.
 He competed at the 1999 and the 2001 World Men's Handball Championship.

+At club level he played for Bad Schwartau in Germany and IL Runar Sandefjord in his home country.